 Public relations and communications professionals now use social media regularly to help clients meet their communications and business objectives.
-But social media has its own unique challenges and opportunities—which you need to think through before launching or improving your social media efforts.
+But it has its own unique challenges and opportunities—which you need to think through before launching or improving your efforts.

-Social media is alive 24/7.
-People around the world are engaging with your social profiles all day, everyday.
+- Social media is alive 24/7.
+People worldwide are engaging with your social profiles all day, every day.
 Unlike other public relations efforts that take time and planning, social media is almost instantaneous.
 You have to quickly respond to the good and the bad to maintain an active presence and reputation.

-Social media is an appropriate tool for casual conversation.
-On social media, you don’t have to be formal with your communications.
+- It is an appropriate tool for casual conversation.
+You don’t have to be formal with your communications on social media.
 That means you can create more meaningful and personal relationships with consumers.

-Targeting is simplified.
-Everything on social media is targeted and trackable.
-Social media platforms allow you to narrow the reach of your posts and send updates to those in specific demographic groups.
-You track the total number of people reached, and receive in depth analytics about the audiences you are connecting with.
+- Targeting is simplified.
+Social platforms allow you to narrow the reach of your posts and send updates to those in specific demographic groups.
+You track the total number of people reached, and receive in-depth analytics about the audiences you are connecting with.

 Social media has given marketers and PR professionals powerful tools, but you still need good strategic thinking to make your efforts effective.
 For more insight into digital PR and tips from the pros, check out more PR Resources from Tucker/Hall today.